 It is important to check error before other partition management operations

-In order to perform disk operation such as resize partition, split partition or merge partition safely and successfully, you are required to check that partition beforehand.
+In order to perform operation, such as resize partition, split partition or merge partition safely and successfully, you are required to check that partition beforehand.
 The major function of Check Partition is to find errors in file system to ensure the integrity of your data.
-If the program finds errors on a partition during checking process, the file system might be damaged and consequently, you are unable to execute resize/split/merge operation on that partition smoothly.
 With the help of partition checking function, you could find the errors in time and then find a remedy.
 (Tips: AOMEI Partition Assistant provides not only feature to find errors but also service to fix it.)

 Before you do